Opting out of or Transfering your insurance

 Please note that health insurance plans from outside of Canada will not be accepted as alternate coverage.

-In order to cancel your Foreign Health insurance you must complete an Opt Out Form and provide the necessary proof to the ISA before May 24, 2016 12pm NL.
+In order to cancel your Foreign Health insurance you must complete an Opt Out Form and provide the necessary proof to the IO before September 21, 2016 5pm NL.
 Once this form is submitted and approved, your opt out of the Foreign Health Insurance is valid for one academic year (from September- August), meaning it will expire the end of August, and you must complete a new opt out form every September that you are a registered student.

 You are eligible to cancel your Foreign Health Insurance and transfer your insurance to a student union plan if one of these statements applies to you: